Probely/farcaster-onprem-agent/README.md

   > If using an HTTP proxy to reach the Internet, you can instruct Docker
   > to pull container images through the proxy, by setting the `HTTP` or `HTTPS`
   > variables in the `/etc/environment` file.
+  >  **Please note that the proxy is used for web access only.
+The agent still
+  > needs access to hub.farcaster.probely.com on UDP port 443, even if the proxy is
+  > enabled.**
-Afterwards, run these commands:
+  > Afterwards, run these commands:
   >
   >  ```sh
   >  /etc/init.d/docker restart